 Due to covid, it has forced people to stay at home and because of this we have started to utilise Microsoft Teams much more.
 It also seems like a lot of our clients are doing the same thing – having a common communication software with clients makes it much more convenient to schedule a quick call.
 The advantage of Microsoft Teams is that it also has a “share screen” function, this makes it super useful for explaining things on screen and you can use your mouse to point at what you are referring to.

-Microsoft Team is a very useful technology for exhibition stands as we can utilise share screen for 3D modelling, this allows the client to view the live 3D model on our screen and for any quick adjustments they’d like to make we can generally action that on the spot.
-This is great for clarifying any questions and can efficiently make sure us and the client are on the same page.
+Microsoft Team is a very useful technology for exhibition stands as we can utilise a share screen for 3D modeling, this allows the client to view the live 3D model on our screen, and for any quick adjustments they’d like to make we can generally action that on the spot.
+This is great for clarifying any questions and can efficiently make sure we and the client are on the same page.

 For more information about Microsoft Teams: https://www.microsoft.com/en-au/microsoft-teams/group-chat-software